 - Understanding workplace policies, procedures and processes

-You will be required to provide additional workplace documents including:
+You will be required to provide the following workplace documents:

 - Previously issued Statement of Attainment for Standard 11 (RIIRIS201D / RIIWHS201D / RIICOM201D / RIIGOV201D / RIIERR302D / RIIERR205D)